xavier-cai/vscode-leetcode-cpp-debug/README.md

 - Code template is used to generate the debugging code.

 - Online: Fetching problem from `LeetCode`.
-Requires your solution file start with problem ID, like `1.two-sum.cpp` (Or you can modify the regular expression for capturing problem ID in extension settings).
+Requires your solution file to start with problem ID, for example, `1.two-sum.cpp` (Or you can modify the regular expression for capturing problem ID in extension settings).

 - Offline: Using your solution code as code template.

 ### Input/Output

-- You can use the code below to change input/output:
+- You could use the code below to change the input/output:

     ```cpp
     #define INPUT "test_case.txt" // single-input